 Career and College Promise provides seamless dual enrollment educational opportunities tuition-free for eligible North Carolina high school students in order to accelerate completion of college certificates, diplomas, and associate degrees that lead to college transfer or provide entry-level job skills.
 Central Carolina offers Career and College Promise pathways aligned with the K-12 curriculum and career and college ready standards adopted by the State Board of Education.

 International Students

-CCCC is not currently accepting international applicants with F-1 non-immigration student visas.
+CCCC is not currently accepting international applicants who do not reside in the United States.
+Central Carolina Community College does not issue with F-1 nonimmigration student visas.

 Special Credit Student(s)